wr-projects/utils/.github/wiki/fosstars_security_rating.md

 ## Known vulnerabilities

 1. [CVE-2021-4277](https://nvd.nist.gov/vuln/detail/CVE-2021-4277): A vulnerability, which was classified as problematic, has been found in fredsmith utils.
 This issue affects some unknown processing of the file screenshot_sync of the component Filename Handler.
 The manipulation leads to predictable from observable state.
 The name of the patch is dbab1b66955eeb3d76b34612b358307f5c4e3944.
 It is recommended to apply a patch to fix this issue.
 The identifier VDB-216749 was assigned to this vulnerability.
+1. [CVE-2020-36634](https://nvd.nist.gov/vuln/detail/CVE-2020-36634): A vulnerability classified as problematic has been found in Indeed Engineering util up to 1.0.33.
+Affected is the function visit/appendTo of the file varexport/src/main/java/com/indeed/util/varexport/servlet/ViewExportedVariablesServlet.java.
+The manipulation leads to cross site scripting.
+It is possible to launch the attack remotely.
+Upgrading to version 1.0.34 is able to address this issue.
+The name of the patch is c0952a9db51a880e9544d9fac2a2218a6bfc9c63.
+It is recommended to upgrade the affected component.
+VDB-216882 is the identifier assigned to this vulnerability.